storeman-developers/harbour-storeman-installer/cache-docker-images_github-ci.md

   Others have also noticed that long ago and trivially patched the original `action/cache` (e.g., [[1]](https://github.com/actions/cache/compare/main...pat-s:always-upload-cache:main#diff-1243c5424efaaa19bd8e813c5e6f6da46316e63761421b3e5f5c8ced9a36e6b6L24-R24), [[2]](https://github.com/actions/cache/compare/master...gerbal:always-cache:master#diff-1243c5424efaaa19bd8e813c5e6f6da46316e63761421b3e5f5c8ced9a36e6b6L21-R21)), but very often this ultimately results in stale forks.
 Hence [applying this trivial change by "live patching"](https://github.com/mxxk/gh-actions-cache-always) is the only maintainable solution, which resulted in [an improved version of the "live patching" approach](https://github.com/actions/cache/issues/92#issuecomment-1263067512).

   ~~Unfortunately~~ GitHub has ~~not~~ provided a way to adjust this behaviour by a CI configuration, ~~despite~~ \[see\] [issue \#92](https://github.com/actions/cache/issues/92) (and subsequent issues [\#165](https://github.com/actions/cache/issues/165), [\#334](https://github.com/actions/cache/issues/334) etc.) has been filed for GitHub's `action/cache` long ago.<br />
-  *Edit:* [Mostly solved](https://github.com/actions/cache/discussions/1020), which introduces `actions/cache/save` and `actions/cache/restore`; although [this extension of the original `action/cache`](https://github.com/MartijnHols/actions-cache) still provides a larger feature set and is structurally analog to GitHub's new `actions/cache/save` and `actions/cache/restore`.
-This is [now the recommended way of storing items in a cache](https://github.com/actions/cache/tree/main/save#always-save-cache), regardless if the whole action is sucessful or fails; still "live patching" still has some appeal due to the simpler usage of the GitHub's original `action/cache` compared to their new ones action/cache/save` and action/cache/restore`, which all three are now and continue to be maintained.
+  *Edit:* [Mostly solved](https://github.com/actions/cache/discussions/1020) by the initial release of `actions/cache/save` and `actions/cache/restore` in December 2022; although [this extension of the original `action/cache`](https://github.com/MartijnHols/actions-cache) still provides a larger feature set and is structurally analog to GitHub's new `actions/cache/save` and `actions/cache/restore`.
+This is [now the recommended way of storing items in a cache](https://github.com/actions/cache/tree/main/save#always-save-cache), regardless if the whole action is sucessful or fails; still "live patching" GitHub's original `action/cache` to also cache when the job fails still has some appeal due to the simpler usage of `action/cache` compared to the new `action/cache/save` and `action/cache/restore`, which all three are now and continue to be maintained by GitHub.
 As their basic properties are the same (except for this point), the remainder of this document can stay unchanged.

 ## Exploring the solution space